23Nero/c-cpp-algorithms/STDARG_and_ASSERT.md

 - `assert.h` is useful for debugging and ensuring runtime constraints.
 - These libraries help write more flexible and reliable C programs.

----
-Let me know if you need further explanations or modifications!